Environment variables overview

 If Data source is the selected type, you'll also need to select the connector, a valid connection for the selected connector, and the parameter type.
 For certain parameters such as SharePoint lists, you'll also need to select a parent data source environment variable such as the SharePoint site.
 Once saved, these will be related in the database.

 Current Value.
 Also known as the value.
-This column is optional and is a part of the environment variable value table.
+This property is optional and is a part of the environment variable value table.
 When a value is present it will be used, even if a default value is also present.
 Remove the value from your solution if you don't want to use it in the next environment.
 The values are also separated into separate JSON files within the exported solution.zip file and can be edited offline.
+More information: How do I remove a value from an environment variable?

 Default Value.
 This column is part of the environment variable definition table and is not required.
 The default value is used if there is no current value.